Corton Capital Inc. Sells 7,104 Shares of Patterson Companies, Inc. (NASDAQ:PDCO)

-Corton Capital Inc. lowered its position in Patterson Companies, Inc. (NASDAQ:PDCO – Free Report) by 47.4% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 7,896 shares of the company’s stock after selling 7,104 shares during the period.
-Corton Capital Inc.’s holdings in Patterson Companies were worth $234,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Corton Capital Inc. lowered its position in Patterson Companies, Inc. (NASDAQ:PDCO – Free Report) by 47.4% during the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 7,896 shares of the company’s stock after selling 7,104 shares during the period.
+Corton Capital Inc.’s holdings in Patterson Companies were worth $234,000 as of its most recent SEC filing.

-Several other institutional investors have also added to or reduced their stakes in the company.
-Money Concepts Capital Corp increased its position in shares of Patterson Companies by 195.7% during the fourth quarter.
-Money Concepts Capital Corp now owns 902 shares of the company’s stock worth $25,000 after acquiring an additional 597 shares during the period.
-Quarry LP increased its position in shares of Patterson Companies by 499.4% during the first quarter.
-Quarry LP now owns 1,001 shares of the company’s stock worth $27,000 after acquiring an additional 834 shares during the period.
-Fifth Third Bancorp increased its position in shares of Patterson Companies by 54.8% during the third quarter.
-Fifth Third Bancorp now owns 1,226 shares of the company’s stock worth $36,000 after acquiring an additional 434 shares during the period.
-Northwestern Mutual Wealth Management Co. increased its position in shares of Patterson Companies by 27.0% during the fourth quarter.
-Northwestern Mutual Wealth Management Co. now owns 1,773 shares of the company’s stock worth $50,000 after acquiring an additional 377 shares during the period.
-Finally, Captrust Financial Advisors increased its position in shares of Patterson Companies by 28.7% during the second quarter.
-Captrust Financial Advisors now owns 1,815 shares of the company’s stock worth $55,000 after acquiring an additional 405 shares during the period.
+Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
+Swiss National Bank boosted its holdings in Patterson Companies by 1.3% in the second quarter.
+Swiss National Bank now owns 191,500 shares of the company’s stock worth $6,369,000 after acquiring an additional 2,400 shares in the last quarter.
+Campbell & CO Investment Adviser LLC purchased a new stake in shares of Patterson Companies during the third quarter valued at approximately $1,765,000.
+Desjardins Global Asset Management Inc. purchased a new stake in shares of Patterson Companies during the second quarter valued at approximately $4,406,000.
+River Road Asset Management LLC increased its position in shares of Patterson Companies by 1.8% during the third quarter.
+River Road Asset Management LLC now owns 2,692,700 shares of the company’s stock valued at $79,812,000 after acquiring an additional 46,399 shares during the last quarter.
+Finally, Panagora Asset Management Inc. purchased a new stake in shares of Patterson Companies during the third quarter valued at approximately $1,206,000.
 Institutional investors own 79.24% of the company’s stock.

 Patterson Companies Announces Dividend

 The firm also recently declared a quarterly dividend, which was paid on Friday, February 2nd.
-Shareholders of record on Friday, January 19th were issued a $0.26 dividend.
-This represents a $1.04 annualized dividend and a yield of 3.80%.
-The ex-dividend date of this dividend was Thursday, January 18th.
-Patterson Companies’s payout ratio is 51.23%.
+Investors of record on Friday, January 19th were issued a dividend of $0.26 per share.
+The ex-dividend date was Thursday, January 18th.
+This represents a $1.04 dividend on an annualized basis and a yield of 3.80%.
+Patterson Companies’s dividend payout ratio is presently 51.23%.

 Wall Street Analysts Forecast Growth

-PDCO has been the topic of a number of research reports.
-Piper Sandler lowered shares of Patterson Companies from an “overweight” rating to a “neutral” rating and reduced their target price for the stock from $34.00 to $28.00 in a research report on Thursday.
-Leerink Partnrs reissued an “outperform” rating on shares of Patterson Companies in a research note on Monday, February 26th.
-StockNews.com downgraded shares of Patterson Companies from a “buy” rating to a “hold” rating in a research note on Friday, November 17th.
-Morgan Stanley reduced their price target on Patterson Companies from $38.00 to $35.00 and set an “equal weight” rating on the stock in a research report on Thursday, November 30th.
-Finally, The Goldman Sachs Group reduced their price target on Patterson Companies from $35.00 to $30.00 and set a “neutral” rating on the stock in a research report on Thursday, November 30th.
-Five investment analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-Based on data from MarketBeat, the company presently has an average rating of “Hold” and a consensus target price of $33.50.
+A number of analysts recently commented on the company.
+Piper Sandler downgraded Patterson Companies from an “overweight” rating to a “neutral” rating and decreased their price target for the company from $34.00 to $28.00 in a research report on Thursday.
+Morgan Stanley decreased their target price on Patterson Companies from $38.00 to $35.00 and set an “equal weight” rating for the company in a research report on Thursday, November 30th.
+The Goldman Sachs Group decreased their target price on Patterson Companies from $35.00 to $30.00 and set a “neutral” rating for the company in a research report on Thursday, November 30th.
+SVB Leerink initiated coverage on Patterson Companies in a research report on Monday, February 26th.
+They issued an “outperform” rating and a $36.00 price target for the company.
+Finally, StockNews.com lowered Patterson Companies from a “buy” rating to a “hold” rating in a research note on Friday, November 17th.
+Five analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+According to MarketBeat, Patterson Companies has a consensus rating of “Hold” and a consensus price target of $33.50.

 Patterson Companies, Inc engages in the distribution of dental and animal health products in the United States, the United Kingdom, and Canada.
 The company operates through three segments: Dental, Animal Health, and Corporate segments.
 The Dental segment offers consumable products, including infection control, restorative materials, and instruments; basic and advanced technology and dental equipment; practice optimization solutions, such as practice management software, e-commerce, revenue cycle management, patient engagement solutions, and clinical and patient education systems.